How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

 sudo apt update

-Then, verify that APT recognizes the Google repository:
+Verify that APT recognizes the Google repository by checking package availability:

 apt-cache policy antigravity